tomreece/pucauto/README.md

 * Temporary disable `debug.log` due to an issue that affected Windows users.
 I will look for a better long-term solution but at least now you won't see error spam.
-* Fix #51 by explicitly waiting 5 seconds before and after turning on auto matching to be extra sure auto matching gets turned on, because if it doesn't bad things happen, like sending out Expeditions you don't have.
+* Wait 5 seconds before and after turning on auto matching to be extra sure it's on.
+Because if it isn't then bad things happen, like sending out lots of cards you don't have.

 #### 2015-12-09 [v0.4.2](https://github.com/tomreece/pucauto/archive/v0.4.2.zip)
 * Better output when making trades.
 Example: